tetratelabs-attic/getenvoy.io/site/content/reference/getenvoy_extension_push.md

       --allow-insecure          allow insecure TLS communication with registry --extension-file string   Use a pre-built *.wasm file -h, --help                    help for push
-      --toolchain string        Name of the toolchain to use, e.g. "default" toolchain t hat is backed by a Docker build container (default "default") --use-http                Use HTTP for communication with registry
+      --toolchain string        Name of the toolchain to use, e.g. "default" toolchain that is backed by a Docker build container (default "default")
+      --use-http                Use HTTP for communication with registry
 ```